FreySolarEye/freysolareye.github.io/_posts/2023-03-18-Tearing-The-Fourth-Wall-Breaking-Zyxel-Encryption.md

 # Extracting the Plaintext Firmware

-Now that we have access to the plaintext filesystem, we can hook up the **"473AAAB0C0.bin"** inside Ghidra  using the password that we got from the strace syscalls we can export the firmware.
+Now that we have access to the plaintext filesystem, we can hook up the **"473AAAB0C0.bin"** inside Ghidra  using the password that we got from the strace syscalls and export the firmware locally.

 Here's how Ghidra requests us for the password :